 Therapies can be individual, group or family sessions that include talking, drawing and writing about the event.
 In some cases medication can be helpful.

-A family doctor, clergy person, local mental health association, state psychiatric, psychological, or social work association, or health insurer may be helpful in providing a referral to a counselor or therapist with experience in treating children affected by traumatic stress.
+A family doctor, clergy person, local mental health association, state psychiatric, psychological, or social work association, or health insurermay be helpful in connecting you to a counselor or therapist with experience in treating children affected by traumatic stress.

 When a Friend or Loved One Has Been Traumatized

 Traumatic events are quite common.
 War, combat, civil unrest, disasters, and terrorism are some of these.
 Sexual assault, child abuse, and other domestic violence are other overwhelming situations.
 Most individuals experience several traumatic experiences and traumatic losses across their lifetime.
 These events not only affect individuals, but also their families, friends, coworkers, and neighbors.
 It is important for those who have experienced such events to have the support of their friends, family, neighbors, and others.
 It is also important that these supporters can understand their loved ones’ reactions as well as their own, so they can help them through the difficult times that accompany and follow traumatic events, and also take care of themselves.